ryansheehy0/Cheat_Sheets/Tools/How_A_CPU_Works/how_a_cpu_works.md

 ### [RAM](#how-a-cpu-works)
 Random Access Memory (RAM) is a sequence of memory locations used to store data, usually the size of a word.

-Ex: 4 bit register, 4 bit word
+Ex: 4 bit register, 4 bit word.
+The tops and bottoms are connected to the bus with tri-state gates.

 <img src="4_bit_ram.jpeg" width="350" >

-- In order to map an address to the WR or EN pins you can use and gates.
+- In order to map an address to the WR or EN pins you can use AND gates.

 <img src="ram_address_mapper.jpeg" width="350" >

+- When the address is 0000 and the EN/WR pin is 1, EN0/WR0 is 1 to allow the memory to read/write onto/from the bus.

 #### [DRAM vs SRAM](#how-a-cpu-works)
 - Dynamic RAM(DRAM)